goberoi/cloudy_vision/readme.md

 ### Note for rekognition

 The keys should not be placed in the api_keys.json file but in ~/.aws/credentials and ~/.aws/config.
 See http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-config-files

+## Tagged images

+You can work with tagged images.
+Cloudy will inspect the tags returned by the different APIs and look for tags that match the image tags.
+From these matching tags, cloudy computes the following metrics:

+* matching_tags_count (average and standard deviation): number of api tags matching the image tags
+* matching confidence (average and standard deviation): confidence of the matching tags

+To work with tagged images, set the `tagged_images` setting to True and fill a tags.json file (copy example_tags.json to get started).
+This file contains a map `image_filename => tags`.

 ## Installation